Basis-Theory/basistheory-integration-guides/collections/guides/setup_first_reactor/setup_first_reactor.md

 <span class="base-alert success">
   <span>
-    As always, you can create the same results with our Management API to codify the creation of Token Reactors.
+    As always, you can create the same results with the Basis Theory API to codify the [creation of Reactors](https://docs.basistheory.com/api-reference/#create-reactor).

   </span>
 </span>